ColdBrew-Creative/Baseplate/README.md

 * Images referenced in the HTML are stored in the /img folder.

 ## Fonts ##
-* Included font awesome for icons
+* Currently nothing is here

 ## Further Documentation ##
 * <a href="http://foundation.zurb.com/docs/">Foundation</a>